Edinson Cavani: Napoli

-2010–11: move to Europe
+2010–11: Adapting to Europe

 In July 2010, Cavani signed for Napoli.
 The transfer, however, was a loan of €5 million plus an option/obligation to buy outright for €12 million, which made the total fee €17 million.
 After debuting for Napoli as a substitute in the previous game, Cavani scored twice in his first start, as Napoli beat Elfsborg in the UEFA Europa League 2–0 and qualified for the main tournament.
 He then started his Serie A tenure with Napoli scoring a controversial goal against Fiorentina after just seven minutes, with replays showing the ball landing on the line.
 Cavani also scored on his home debut against Bari before adding a late winner against Sampdoria, meaning he had scored in his first four competitive matches with Napoli.

 On 26 September, Cavani came on as a late replacement with 30 minutes left in a game against Cesena which Napoli was losing 1–0.
 After assisting the equalising goal, he went on to score two more, with the scoreline finishing at 4–1.
 That meant Cavani shared the lead as top scorer in the league alongside Internazionale's Samuel Eto'o.
 Cavani's partnership with fellow forwards Ezequiel Lavezzi and Marek Hamšík led the Italian sporting media to dub them "The Three Tenors" after the famous singing group of the same name.
 On 15 December, Cavani netted a 92nd-minute goal against Steaua București to help his team to a 1–0 win and progress beyond the group stage of the Europa League.
 In the first match, which was held on Romanian soil, he had scored an equalising goal in the 97th minute.
 On 9 January 2011, Cavani scored a hat-trick during a 3–0 win over Juventus, the third goal coming by way of a diving header.
 On 30 January, Cavani scored another hat-trick, this time in a 4–0 win over Sampdoria.
 Cavani continued his fine form scoring a brace against Roma, with Napoli winning 2–0.